Phillip-van-Staden/Portfolio/README.md

 - Education: My academic background and ongoing education in Computer Science.

-- Projects: Details of my projects, including a food ordering platform, a hunting farms platform, and a project management tool.
+- Projects: Details of my projects, including a food ordering platform, a hunting farms platform, a project management tool, and more.

 - Get in Touch: A contact form where users can reach out via email or connect through LinkedIn.